 - We cannot check if the key already exists.

 - We cannot change the value of an existing item.

 The first issue is pretty easy to get around: Check Collection Key exists.
 The second is more difficult.

 The VBA Dictionary does not have these issues.
-You can check if a Key exists and you can change the Item (Note: you cannot change the Key itself).
+You can check if a Key exists and you can change the Item and the Key.

 For example, we can use the following code to check if we have an item called Apple.